apache/superset/RELEASING/release-notes-4-0/README.md

   - 3.1: 90 vulnerabilities (42 moderate, 34 high, 14 critical)
   - 4.0: 25 vulnerabilities (16 moderate, 8 high, 1 critical)
 - 40+ dependency changes (upgrades, additions, and removals)

+### How to upgrade

+As with any Superset version upgrade, the process is simple in the broadest strokes, as outlined in the documentation.
+However, as with any upgrade, we expect to see numerous speed bumps along that path depending on your configuration, your infrastructure, your databases in use, and other customizations/configurations.
+To make a safe leap to this version, we'd suggest the following steps:

+- Back up your databases
+- Carefully read `CHANGELOG.md` for all the incremental changes in this version (and prior versions, between your current installation and 4.0.0).
+- Similarly, review `UPDATING.md` to keep an eye out for all changes that have been explicitly marked as breaking changes.
+- Adjust your feature flags and configurations to meet your feature requirements and preferences.
+- Execute the migrations
+- If you have third-party apps interacting with Superset, check for relevant dependency updates or API endpoint changes that may affect compatibility.

+Your mileage may vary depending on

+- How you install and deploy Superset (e.g. docker vs. pip vs. helm)
+- How you’ve configured Superset
+- What integrations, databases, etc. you’re using

+Reach out in `#deploying-superset` on Slack in case you find any problems, and if you find a reproducible bug, please file a new issue on GitHub.